syncfusion-content/flutter-docs/Flutter/maps/legend.md

 ## Overflow mode

 You can wrap or scroll the legend items using the `MapLegendSettings.overflowMode` property.
 The default value of the `overflowMode` property is `MapLegendOverflowMode.wrap`.
-The possible values such as `scroll` and `wrap`.
+The possible values are `scroll` and `wrap`.

 If the legend position is `left` or `right`, then the default scroll direction is `vertical`.